-This site is within the expanded Urban Area of the City of Ottawa (Area 11) and is referred to as Phases 4 and 5 of Summerside West.
-In the range of 425 detached single residential units, 375 townhomes, an extension of the stormwater management facility from the north, a 2.6 hectare elementary school, a 1.8 hectare neighbourhood park, and three smaller parks less than 0.5 hectares are proposed for the approximately 40 hectare site.
+This site is within the expanded Urban Area of the City of Ottawa (Area 11) and is referred to as Phases 4, 5 and 6 of Summerside West.
+In the range of 423 detached single residential units and 337 townhomes are proposed for the approximately 40 hectare site, along with an extension, to the northeast of McKinnons Creek, of the stormwater management facility from the north, a 2.6 hectare elementary school and a 2.1 hectare neighbourhood park in the west part of the site, and a 0.5 hectare park and a vista along the McKinnons Creek corridor in the east portion.
+As shown on the Concept Plan at the end of this report, Phase 4 is in the east portion of the site, with Phases 5 and 6 in the west half.
 The McKinnons Creek corridor will be retained with a minimum corridor width of 60 metres.
 The floodplain is contained within this corridor.
 Water quantity and quality, the latter to an enhanced level (80% total suspended sediment removal), will be treated with stormwater management facilities to the south of the site as part of the overall development of Area 11.
-The urban development will be on full municipal services.
+The urban development will be on full municipal services as outlined in DSEL (2018)..